 The Maluti Cave Route Trail nudges the Lesotho border in the eastern Free State, a stone's throw from the imposing Drakensberg Mountains.

-It's one of the few hiking trails in the Free State's Phuthaditjaba area, and takes in the rolling valleys of the Kgotjwane River before climbing up the foothills of the Drakensberg escarpment to look-out points some 2 500m above sea-level.
-As the names suggests, the trail is home to several caves, including the massive Wetsi Cave and several smaller caverns featuring original San (bushman) rock art, dating back thousands of years.
+It's one of the few hiking trails in the Free State's Phuthaditjaba area, and takes in the rolling valleys of the Kgotjwane River before climbing up the foothills of the Drakensberg escarpment to look-out points some 2 500m above sea level.
+As the name suggests, the trail is home to several caves, including the massive Wetsi Cave and several smaller caverns featuring original San (bushman) rock art, dating back thousands of years.

 On the 9km trail from Tseki to Thabaputswa chalet you'll pass the Wetsi Cave and several water features, including clear mountain pools and a waterfall.
 You can overnight here before setting out on one of three trails – back to Tseki camp along the 10km river route; proceeding along the guided 5.5km Drakensberg route 850m up to Dagga Nek (with breathtaking views down the Tsehlanyane Gorge and waterfall); or advancing along to the Matsieng chalet and the Thabana-Tshowana Dam.

 You'll have ample time to take in the stunning landscape, with scenic lunch spots and rest stops dotted along the route.
-There's also abundant birdlife in the area, with a hide at Thabana-tshowana Dam providing the perfect place for birdwatching.
+There's also abundant birdlife in the area, with a hide at Thabana-tshowana Dam providing the perfect place for birdwatching and photographic opportunities.

 Accommodation on the Maluti Cave Route Trail is provided in four, eight-sleeper chalets, complete with a bathroom (and hot running water), lounge and kitchen with wood stove and gas plate.

 The trail is accredited by the South African Hiking Trail Owners' Association (SAHTOA) and the Hiking Federation of South Africa (HFSA).